yasmintitaoui/GitHubCloneProject/README.md

-"Branching and Merge Conflict Task"
+Branching and Merge Conflict Task
+Modification in main branch.
+Modification in feature-greeting branch.